melanieren/countdown-extension/README.md

 # countdown-extension

-A simple Chrome extension that keeps track of the time left until events.
+A simple Chrome extension that keeps track of the time left until user-specified events.